JSPrismarine/Docs/logger/warn-logger.md

 # Uses

-log any warnings to the console.
+log any warning to the console.

 # Examples